Skip to main content

 The heroes may be assigned expensive gear by a patron, faction, or institution.
 That might include a government, military unit, exploration guild, salvage company, corporate sponsor, rebel movement, Astra order, criminal syndicate, or scientific directorate.

 The advantage is access.
+The downside is obligation.

 The heroes may be expected to follow orders, report in, protect the asset, or return it after the mission.
 If they damage or lose it, that debt may become a story all its own.